- Academic English Studies (ESL)

 You are invited to submit proposals for presentation at the 40th Annual Lewis & Clark College Gender Studies Symposium, March 10-12, 2021.

-This interdisciplinary symposium is designed to bring together people from academia, activism, and the arts to examine concepts of security in relation to gender and sexuality.
+This interdisciplinary symposium is designed to bring together people from academia, activism, and the arts to examine concepts of lack and absence in relation to gender and sexuality.

-We are accepting proposals for individual academic papers (each lasting 15-20 minutes), full panels, hands-on workshops, roundtable discussions, readings, and artistic productions.
-Please see our explanation of the different presentation formats.
+We are accepting proposals for individual academic papers (each lasting 15-20 minutes), full panels, interactive workshops, roundtable discussions, readings, and artistic productions.
+Please see our explanations of the different presentation formats.
+Please keep in mind that all events may take place on Zoom.